Fresnedo-Lab/MPAS/fluidigm_pool_design/README.md

    - It should be relatively easy to implement in R using tidyverse.
 Can only hope R will be able to handle it relatively quickly.

+   - Two new thoughts:

+     1. Is it really necessary to start with the pools designed by Primal Scheme separated into complexly different forests?
+What if I weight edges connecting primers of overlapping amplicons extremely high to make sure they are separated?
+     2. If I’m only using the minimal spanning edges, is it possible I’ll be including primer pairs with high identity in the same trees, just connected by low weight edges?
+Should I instead be constructing a maximal spanning tree before trimming edges over the threshold?
+If I did that how would I make sure primer pairs are in the same tree?